Theta Chi Remembers D-Day

 After returning to service, Lt.
 Mote was Killed In Action at Hohenlepte, Germany on April 15, 1945.
 In addition to his Silver Star, he had been awarded the Soldier’s Medal and a Purple Heart with two Oak Leaf Clusters.
 He is interred at the Netherlands American Cemetery in Margraten.

 Lt.
-Francis H. Mead (Beta Eta/Washington (MD) 1942) a member of the Coast Guard Reserve, participated in the Normandy invasion and was serving as a communications officer aboard U.S.S.
+Francis H. Mead (Beta Eta/Washington (MD) 1942), a member of the Coast Guard Reserve, participated in the Normandy invasion and was serving as a communications officer aboard U.S.S.
 LCI #94.
 It was in the first wave of the Normandy invasion and struck a section of the beach where the opposition was strongest.
 The boat came under direct fire at point blank range of a German battery, and three explosive armor piercing shells struck right at the pilot house.
 Two of the shells exploded directly in the small area, killing three out of four of the officers standing there.
 Lt.
 Mead was cut up by shrapnel and suffered from a very bad concussion and spinal injuries.
 Despite his injuries, Lt.
-Mead skillfully directed repairs to communications between the bridge and the remainder of the vessel although the vessel was under server fire.
+Mead skillfully directed repairs to communications between the bridge and the remainder of the vessel although the vessel was under severe fire.

 Lt.
 Mead was awarded the Purple Heart by Rear Adm.
 J.L.
 Hall, Jr. Commander of the Amphibious Forces, on behalf of the commanding admiral of the U.S. Navy in Europe.
 Lt.
 Mead later served as a flotilla training officer in the Amphibious Forces.